Twitter

 Making the most of Twitter

 Please remember to be generous in your interaction with others.
-If you are not faving and retweeting others, you’re not making the most of this social web channel.
+If you are not faving and retweeting others, you are not making the most of this social web channel.

 Yes, Twitter helps you follow your interests with instant updates from your friends, friends’ friends and complete strangers.
 For breaking news and hyperlocal announcements, Twitter delivers.